Skip to main content Skip to main navigation Skip to footer content

 Pre-Medical

 This page provides links to a wide variety of online resources for students considering or planning a career as a physician.
 The California State University, Fresno Premed website offers a comprehensive overview of medical school preparation.
-Be sure to also review the pre-medical prerequisites page and take note of the Essential Student Pre-Med Forms link to the right of this paragraph.

 Also available is information regarding diversity in the medical professions, admission requirements to medical school, the MCAT – (Medical College Admission Test), and the Medical School Application Service (MSAR) as well as links to summer academic enrichment programs, on-the-job training, and a one-unit elective research course.
 (A copy of the MCAT and the MSAR is available to read in the Science and Health Careers Information Center.)